 First, a cue triggers our brain to perform the behaviour

 Cues can be the time of day, the environment you’re in, a sound, an object, or even a day of the month – like payday.
-Keeping an image of your sunny holiday or hiking adventure on your phone adds extra inspiration.
+Keeping an image of your mini-break on your phone adds extra inspiration.

 Second, you perform the behaviour